lowRISC/style-guides/VerilogCodingStyle.md

 #### Do not use multi-bit signals in a boolean context.

-Rather than letting boolean operations and if expressions reduce a multi-bit signal to a single bit, explictly compare the multi-bit signal to 0.
+Rather than letting boolean operations and if expressions reduce a multi-bit signal to a single bit, explicitly compare the multi-bit signal to 0.
 The implicit conversion can hide subtle logic bugs.

 Examples;